SHARE

 A bowl with three scoops of maple gelato sits on a brown surface, surrounded by scattered pecans.
 A glass bottle of syrup and a beige napkin with a spoon rest nearby. // FoodNouveau.com

-Be Patient and Chill
+Be patient and chill

 When making gelato, patience is key!
 Once the gelato base is cooked, let it cool down on the counter, then pop it in the fridge for at least a few hours–overnight is even better if you can swing it.
 This chilling time is crucial: it lets the flavors meld and deepen and helps the mixture thicken up, which means creamier, dreamier gelato after churning.